-Our cost of goods sold includes costs directly associated with our ethanol production process such as costs for direct materials, direct labor and certain plant overhead costs.
+Our cost of goods sold includes costs incurred in conjunction with the initial start-up operations for the production of isobutanol at the Agri-Energy Facility and costs directly associated with our ethanol production process such as costs for direct materials, direct labor and certain plant overhead costs.
 Direct materials consist of corn feedstock, denaturant and process chemicals.
 Direct labor includes compensation of personnel directly involved in the operation of the Agri-Energy Facility.
 Plant overhead costs primarily consist of plant utilities and plant depreciation.
 Cost of goods sold is mainly affected by the cost of corn and natural gas.
 Corn is the most significant raw material cost.
 We purchase natural gas to power steam generation in the ethanol production process and to dry the distiller's grains.
 We enter into forward purchase contracts and exchange-traded futures contracts associated with corn.
 Accordingly, our cost of goods sold also includes gains or losses and/or changes in fair value from our forward purchase contracts and exchange-traded futures contracts.
 See discussion of accounting for derivatives below under the heading "Critical Accounting Policies and Estimates."